 Independent Study: Students can complete an Independent Study project during their elective blocks in Year 3 and in Year 4.
 Independent studies require that the student submit a proposal and obtain approval from a Brown faculty sponsor.
 Independent studies cannot be done concurrently with any other course.
 Approval must be obtained four weeks prior to the start of the independent study.
 Students can complete up to 12 weeks of independent study during the third and fourth year.
 Requests for an exception to policy in order to complete up to 16 weeks of independent study must be approved by the Associate Dean for Medical Education.
-Requests for an exception to policy in order to study must be approved by the Senior Associate Dean for Medical Education.
+Requests for an exception to policy in order to complete more than 16 weeks of independent study must be approved by the Senior Associate Dean for Medical Education.